Frequently Asked Questions

 • Our funds invest with carefully vetted operating partners.
 The operators are responsible for day-to-day management of the property.
 We do intense due diligence on each operator before approving them and serve as a large capital provider assuming responsibility for oversight, reporting, and major decisions on behalf of our investors.

-As an investor, you will own a membership interest in a Wellings Capital Fund.
+• As an investor, you will own a membership interest in a Wellings Capital Fund.
 Through this structure, investors have direct ownership in the individual properties in the Fund, giving investors access to tax benefits.
-For full details on this structure, please register and read through the Private Placement Memorandum.
+For full details on this structure, please register and read through the Limited Partnership Agreement.

 • An investment in the funds should be considered long-term in nature.
-Investors should be in a financial position that will enable an investor to hold their investment for the duration of the fund, which is projected as up to ten (10) years, or longer for the Income Fund.
+Investors should be in a financial position that will enable them to hold their investment for the duration of the offering.
+The Wellings Growth Fund II is projected to last from eight to ten years, or even longer.
+Wellings Evergreen Income Fund is an open-ended fund.

-• The Wellings Real Estate Income Fund expects to invest in self-storage facilities, manufactured housing communities (mobile home parks), RV parks, and potentially other commercial real estate asset classes.
-See the PPM for more information.
-Click here to access free eBooks about self-storage and mobile home parks.
+• Wellings expects to invest in multifamily apartments, self-storage facilities, manufactured housing communities (mobile home parks), RV parks, and potentially other commercial real estate asset classes.
+Click here to access free eBooks about self-storage, mobile home parks and RV parks.

 • We answer this question in a blog post here.